 Kids With Arthritis New Zealand is the NZ support group for children with arthritis and their families.
-It is a non-profit voluntary organisation which is under the umbrella of Arthritis New Zealand.
+It is a non-profit voluntary organisation.
 It also seeks to educate these children, their families, and to raise awareness of childhood arthritis in the community with issues like, ‘What is Arthritis’, and ‘Even Kids Get Arthritis’.
 It looks for ways to provide support and information for these children and their families.

 Kids With Arthritis New Zealand (KWANZ) is the national support network for children with arthritis and their families.
-We are a not-for-profit volunteer organisation that is under the umbrella of Arthritis New Zealand, but we need to raise money to fund our various fun and educational activities, and to provide financial support for our children.
+We are a not-for-profit volunteer organisation.
+We raise money to fund our various fun and educational activities, and to provide financial support for our children.

-Our aims are to provide support and relevant educational, and social service information to every child in New Zealand with arthritis, to raise awareness and understanding in the community that “even kids get arthritis”, to provide activities such as camps seminars social activities and peer support for families, and to provide advocacy and fundraising support to Arthritis New Zealand.
+Our aims are to provide support and relevant educational, and social service information to every child in New Zealand with arthritis, to raise awareness and understanding in the community that “even kids get arthritis”, to provide activities such as camps seminars social activities and peer support for families.

 In New Zealand there are about one in a thousand children who have Juvenile Idiopathic Arthritis (JIA).
 JIA affects joints, causing pain and swelling, and in some children it also affects other vital organs such as the heart, liver and eyes.
 With appropriate management which includes early recognition and treatment, and access to newer ‘biologic drugs’ for the small number of children with more severe illness, most children with JIA will grow up without lasting effects of their arthritis.
 There are more than 140 forms of arthritis which makes it the most common cause of disability in New Zealand.